web-atoms/samples/docs/general/introduction.md

 </html>
 ```

+> To pack and load all modules at once, please review `Packer`.

 ## Web Atoms Generator
 Each html file under `src` folder is transpiled to a TypeScript file that can contains a class derived from AtomControl.
 This class is a view that can be loaded with `UMD.loadView` method and it can be nested inside any other view.